quyendang/OpenCore-Guide/README.md

 # Kernel

-**Add**: Here's where you specify which kexts to load, patch and emulate.
-Also the order in which they are loaded, Lilu.kext should be first!
+**Add**: Here we can specify kexts to inject from our EFI into the kernel kextcache.
+Order of kexts is important, they are loaded in this order.
 Plugins for other kexts should always come after the main kext.
 Lilu plugins- after Lilu, VirtualSMC plugins- after VirtualSMC etc.

-* Users of the AMD VEGA FE 16GB model can boot without Whatevergreen.Kext and can connect to the DP 3 port without getting blackscreen.

 **Emulate**: Needed for spoofing CPU, for unsupported CPUs.